alba1735/tRNAgraph/docs/advanced_usage.md

 ## Configuration Files

-You can control filtering and coloring in `trnagraph.py graph` using JSON files.
+You can control filtering and coloring in `trnagraph graph` using JSON files.

 ### Filter Configuration (`--config`)